-• Fill pipe and vent must be same size and have a minimum diameter size of 1-1/4 inches
+5) The fill pipe and vent pipe must have a minimum diameter of 1-1/4 inch.

 Inspection of Tanks

-Fuel from the old tank can not be transferred to the new tank, UNLESS the old tank is in poor condition, leaking, or likely to be leaking.
+Fuel from an old tank can not be transferred to the new tank, unless the old tank is in poor condition, leaking, or likely to be leaking.
 If pumped into a replacement tank, it must be treated with a fuel conditioner.
-The fuel conditioner must contain the following components; stabilizer (to keep fuel fresh during summer storage), dispersant (to arrest moisture and pre-existing sedimentation), corrosion inhibitor (to protect storage tank and remainder of the fuel system) and metal deactivator (to protect against fuel blackening from contact with yellow metals).
-Unused fuel in old tanks that is not burned prior to new tank installation or is not treated by a fuel conditioner must be disposed of in accordance with the Vermont Hazardous Waste Management Regulations.
+Unused fuel in old tanks that is not burned prior to new tank installation or is not treated by a fuel conditioner must be disposed of in accordance with Vermont’s Hazardous Waste Management Regulations.

-Vermont law requires tanks to be removed during natural gas conversions.
-In all other instances the tank must be removed if it is out-of-service for more than one year.
-All piping must be removed as well.
+Vermont law requires the removal of a fuel oil tank, fill pipe and vent if the heating system is converted to natural gas.
+A property owner that fails to comply may be liable for any spill.
+In all other instances, the tank and piping must be removed if it is out-of-service for more than one year.
 Under no circumstance may a disconnected fill pipe be left in place.
-The person that removes the tank is responsible for removing the fill and vent pipes as well.

 Red Tagged Tanks

 If a tank is unsafe to fill, it may be red-tagged and placed out of service.
 Red tagging a tank will indicate that the tank is not in compliance and poses a risk of leaking or spilling.
 A fuel dealer is prohibited from filling a red tagged tank.
 The Vermont Agency of Natural Resources maintains an online database of red tagged tanks.